httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ### Transport Ports

-Applications that use HTTP SHOULD use the default port for the URL scheme in use.
+Applications that use HTTP can use the applicable default port (80 for HTTP, 443 for HTTPS), or they can be deployed upon other ports.
+This decision can be made at deployment time, or might be encouraged by the application's specification (e.g., by registering a port for that application).

-If it is felt that networks might need to distinguish the application's traffic for operational reasons, it MAY register a separate port, but be aware that this has privacy implications for that protocol's users.
-The impact of doing so MUST be documented in Security Considerations.
+In either case, non-default ports will need to be reflected in the authority of all URLs for that resource; the only mechanism for changing a default port is changing the scheme (see {{scheme}}).

+Using a port other than the default has privacy implications (i.e., the protocol can now be distinguished from other traffic), as well as operability concerns (as some networks might block or otherwise interfere with it).
+Privacy implications SHOULD be documented in Security Considerations.

 See {{?RFC7605}} for further guidance.